openhwgroup/cve2/doc/03_reference/cosim.rst

 The co-simulation system must be informed of all Dside accesses performed by the RTL using ``notify_dside_access``.
 See :file:`dv/cosim/cosim.h` for further details.
-As Ibex doesn't perform speculative Dside memory accesses, all notified accesses are expected to match with accesses performed by the ISS in the same order they are notified.
+As CVE2 doesn't perform speculative Dside memory accesses, all notified accesses are expected to match with accesses performed by the ISS in the same order they are notified.

 Accesses notified via ``notify_dside_access`` can specify they saw an error response, the co-simulation system will produce the appropriate trap when the ISS attempts to access the address that saw the error.

 Accesses must be notified before they occur in the ISS for the access matching and trapping on errors to work.

-Iside accesses from Ibex can be speculative, so there is no simple link between accesses produced by the RTL and the accesses performed by the ISS for the Iside.
+Iside accesses from CVE2 can be speculative, so there is no simple link between accesses produced by the RTL and the accesses performed by the ISS for the Iside.
 This means no direct checking of Iside accesses is done, however errors on the Iside accesses that result in an instruction fault trap need to be notified to the co-simulation system.
 ``set_iside_error`` does this, it is provided with the address that saw the bus error and it should be called immediately before the ``step`` that will process the trap.
 The co-simulation system will produce an instruction fault trap if it attempts to access the provided error address in the ``step`` call following the ``set_iside_error`` call.